folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 Use this option to view a service point's calendar for a particular month.
 Each day will show the service point's open and closed hours.
 Schedule exceptions are emphasized with an exclamation mark.

+## View a calendar

+To view a calendar, click on the calendar from **All calendars** or **Current calendar assignments**.
+The calendar will open in the fourth pane.

+A calendar has ____ sections:
+* **Calendar information**.
+This shows the calendar name, start date, and end date.
+* **Service point assignments**.
+This shows if the calendar is assigned to any service points.
+* **Hours of operation**.
+This shows a table with open times and close times by weekday.
+** If a weekday closing time extends into the next day between 12 AM and 4 AM, the open and closing time will both show on the opening weekday.
+These times are denoted with a `*`.
+** If a library is open for 24 hours over multiple days, the opening and closing times on those days will have dashes.
+* **Exceptions --- openings**.
+If a library has exceptions that change a service point's open hours, the exception name will be shown alongside all start and end times.
+* **Exceptions --- closures**.
+If a library has exceptions that close a service point for one or more days, the exception name will be shown, along with the start and end dates.
+* **Record metadata

 ## Create a new calendar

 To create a new calendar: